BaronKiko/LauncherHijack/HELP.md

 9. Congratulation, if all is working correctly your home button should now open your chosen launcher

 **Important, Accessing Settings and the Long Press Menu**
-Unfortunatly for FireTV devices a comprimise had to be made.
+Unfortunately for FireTV devices a compromise had to be made.
 To access the long press menu and with it settings you have to hold menu and home together.
 You can also get to the default launcher by simply pressing them together.

 **Troubleshooting**
 If you are having issues then there are some common issues you can check here: